diogoaurelio/schedoscopeWiki/Hive-Transformation.md

           "month" -> this.month.v.get,
     )))

-The same example enhanced by the declaration and call of a UDF using withFunctions:
+The example enhanced by the declaration and call of a UDF using withFunctions:

     transformVia(() =>
       HiveTransformation(